aaronc/freactive/README.md

 **Contributions (including pull requests) are welcome!**

+If you would like to contribute, here are things that would be appreciated:

+* Good polyfills for things like `requestAnimationFrame`, `addEventListener`, etc. to support older browsers where feasible

 Distributed under the Eclipse Public License, either version 1.0 or (at your option) any later version.

 [dom-perf]: http://aaronc.github.io/freactive/dom-perf
 [issues]: https://github.com/aaronc/freactive/issues